Prasiddha10/LLM-All-Assignments/README.md

 # NLP Assignments Suite - Semester Report

-📊 Executive Summary
-A comprehensive collection of assignments covering the full spectrum of Large Language Models (LLMs), Natural Language Processing (NLP), and multimodal AI applications.
-This repository demonstrates practical implementations ranging from fundamental NLP preprocessing to advanced multi-agent systems and fine-tuning techniques.
+A comprehensive collection of 10 assignments covering the full spectrum of Large Language Models (LLMs), Natural Language Processing (NLP), and multimodal AI applications.
+This repository demonstrates practical implementations ranging from fundamental NLP preprocessing to advanced multi-agent systems and fine-tuning techniques, organized in progressive learning order.

 ## 📚 Table of Contents